sukiboo/game_of_life/README.md

-# game_of_life
+# Solving Game of Life with Machine Learning

-Solving Game of Life with Machine Learning
+everything is broken and nothing works but that's expected